 - Ability to think in a systematic manner and handle projects.

 - Mathematical, scientific, and IT skills are essential.

 - Excellent communication skills, both verbally and in writing.

 - Negotiation, supervisory, and leadership abilities are all important.

 - Working to deadlines and within budgets is a must.

-- Ability to keep a broad vision of a project’s overall scope while attending to minute details.
+- Ability to maintain a broad vision of the project’s overall scope while attending to minute details.

 - Strong problem-solving skills